vwilson05/real-estate-management/docs/ui_ux.md

 - **Minimalistic Layouts:** Favor uncluttered interfaces with ample whitespace to reduce cognitive load.
 - **Consistent Grid System:** Use a consistent grid or layout system to ensure uniformity across different screens.
 - **Smooth Transitions:** Implement subtle animations and transitions to enhance the user experience without overwhelming the user.
+- **Visual Hierarchy:** Use size, color, and spacing to create clear visual hierarchy and guide users' attention.

 ### Responsive & Intuitive Navigation
 - **Mobile-First Design:** Ensure the interface is responsive, starting from mobile devices and scaling up.